ProfessorHines/Presentations/psci332/climate_change.md

 ## Distribution of emissions and the consequence

 1. Nearly three-quarters of global emissions are the result of seven actors: China, the United States, the European Union, India, the Russian Federation, Japan, and Canada.

 2. Any international agreement that fails to include the cooperation of these seven actors will fail to address the problem due to defection and distribution problems.

 3. Since the consequences are not just limited to these seven actors,all states will suffer must be a part of the solution (i.e., common but differentiated responsibility).

 ---

-## Regime’s major statements of norms do not provide sufficient promotion, assistance, monitoring, or enforcement for the regime to be effective.
+## Insufficient promotion, assistance, monitoring, and enforcement

-1. The regime’s major norms are developed in the UN Framework Convention on Climate Change (UNFCCC), the Kyoto Protocol, the Copenhagen Accord, and Durban Platform.
-2. The UNFCC large only establishes the regime’s purpose and establishes a secretariat and set of regular conferences to discuss how to achieve that purpose (weak promotional).
+2. The UNFCC only establishes the regime’s purpose and establishes a secretariat and set of regular conference.

-3. The regime’s purpose is to “stabilize greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system".
+> “stabilize greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system".

-4. The Kyoto Protocol firmly established the principle of "common but differentiated  responsibility" which was defined then as emission cuts only from developed countries.
+2. The Kyoto Protocol firmly established the principle of "common but differentiated responsibility" (Annex I and II)

+3.The Copenhagen Accord reaffirmed the goal and the idea that indecision at the conference should not be used for inaction.

+--

+4. The Durban Platform was a voluntary agreement to keep Kyoto protocol in place until replaced, which anchored discussion.

+7. The Durban platform also called for all states to reduce emissions for the first time.

+8. To overcome veto states of United States, China, and India, a tactical shift was made to ask states to provide an "Intended Nationally Determined Contribution."

+9. Paris Agreement is based on INDCs and voluntaru compliance to acheive.
+Also shifts basline to 1.5 degrees.

 ---

-5. The Copenhagen Accord, a last minute voluntary statement agreed in 2010, reaffirmed the goal of the climate regime as preventing more than a 2 degree Celsius increase.
-6. The Durban Platform was an agreement by states party to the Kyoto protocol that in the absence of a replacement, they would voluntary continue to follow the expired  treaty.
-7. The Durban platform as called for all states to reduce emissions for the first time in a new protocol, a norm that has been embraced by the COP after the last conference.
-8. The United States, China, and India were the main blocking or veto states that had refused to accept specific and mandatory emissions cuts in previous negotiations.
-9. After years of failure, a tactical shift was made to ask states to provide ab "Intended Nationally Determined Contribution"

----

 ## Unresolved issues

 1. No enforcement mechanism
-2. Lack of capacity .
+2. Lack of capacity.
 3. Funding is inadequte.

 ---